Ecos-platform/fmu4cpp/doc/paper/paper.md

 however the native solutions require a substantial expert knowledge and users are required to manually generate XML metadata as well as packaging the necessary files into an FMU.
 Thus, FMU4cpp provides a significant usability improvement over these alternatives as it:
-1. Provides a simplified API to implement.
+1. Provides a simplified C++ based API to implement.
 2. Generates the required XML metadata.
-3. Verifies the FMU against the standard.
+3. Verifies the FMU through automated compliance tests.
 4. Cross-compiles the shared library.
 5. Packages the FMU.